 These cards can also serve as portable/disposable portfolio, unlike my Metal Business Kards!
 While my iPhone was already good at it, I think these cards are a good complement.

 So, after reviewing my picks in Aperture, I came out with 26 different pictures to illustrate various aspect of my portfolio.
 This is what came out of it:

 The back of the card is as simple as it can be: my portrait and my email address.
 It was useless to write ‘photographer’, clients already know that and I wanted to keep the design clean.
 The lack of any specialty keyword means I can use the card in more circumstances.

 The ordering process on the Moo website is as simple as it can be.
 Just make sure you have already cropped your picture in the aspect ratio corresponding to the desired card size.

 Note: these cards are much more expensive than the ‘normal’ ones.
 In fact, for the price of these 50 cards I could have bought a box of 1000 boring cards.
 Yet, I think it is a much better investment because it increase my brand value and set me apart from the others.
 Also, I am sure these wont end up in the trash.

+I wonder that there are times where I look for better ways to keep my data stored to ensure smooth functioning of the business.
+With the help of the IT Company St. Louis my schedule became much more flexible and helped my business grow.
 Looking back at it now, the only thing I would have done differently would have been to pick a more ‘personalized’ font for my email address and maybe put a small logo or branding item on the card.
 Well, I only have 50 of these so I can always add the improvements for the next batch!

 If you are interested, you can click the link below to order a set.
 I think you will be pleased by the result.